ac8ai/langtree/docs/internal/COMPREHENSIVE_GUIDE.md

 ### Test Update Guidance

-When making changes to the DPCL framework, follow these testing guidelines:
+When making changes to the LangTree DSL framework, follow these testing guidelines:

 #### Test Structure
 - Unit tests are organized by module in the `tests/` directory